-To address this, recent works have augmented VLAs with world-modeling objectives, which train models to predict future visual observations together with actions \citep{guo2024prediction, zheng2025flarerobotlearningimplicit, liang2025video}.
-Through learning the joint distribution of the two modalities, it enables the models to effectively capture the latent dynamics that govern both actions and their visual results, improving performance and generalization.
-Previous works utilized unified joint diffusion model structures (\emph{e.g.}, see Figure~\ref{subfig:joint_diff}), where the two modalities are concatenated together and modeled with a single unified model~\citep{guo2024prediction, huang2025enerverse}.
-However, their design relies on the implicit assumption of the existence of a shared latent space between the modalities.
-As a result, the model often suffers from mismatch between modalities, where action predictions require low-dimensional, temporally smooth outputs, while future visual observations require high-dimensional, spatially structured outputs.
-Other approaches adopt a causal design (\emph{e.g.}, see Figure~\ref{subfig:causal}), which separates the modalities into distinct models with uni-directional conditioning~\citep{liang2025video, hu2024video}.
-While this design can handle modality-specific structure, the design inherently limits information flow to a single direction, and prevents bidirectional knowledge transfer.
+To bridge this gap, recent research has augmented VLAs with world-modeling objectives that jointly predict future observations and actions \citep{guo2024prediction, zheng2025flarerobotlearningimplicit, liang2025video}.
+Learning the joint distribution of the two modalities enables the models to effectively capture the latent dynamics that govern both actions and their visual results, improving performance and generalization.
+Previous approaches typically rely on unified joint diffusion (\emph{e.g.}, see Figure~\ref{subfig:joint_diff}), which forces modalities into a single latent space~\citep{guo2024prediction, huang2025enerverse}.
+This often results in a mismatch between predicting low-dimensional, temporally smooth action trajectories and high-dimensional, spatially complex visual data.
+In contrast, causal designs that separate these modalities into distinct models (\emph{e.g.}, see Figure~\ref{subfig:causal}) usually implement uni-directional information flow by conditioning action generation on world modeling outputs~\citep{liang2025video, hu2024video}.
+This approach helps with learning modality-specific structures, yet inherently prevents bidirectional knowledge transfer.
 As such, designing world-models and action prediction models remains a challenge due to the trade-off between cross-modal integration and modality-specific fidelity.